-At Moss Hall Juniors, teachers have the freedom to impose sanctions as they see fit depending on the behaviour, and age, of the pupil:
+At Moss Hall Schools Federation, teachers have the freedom to impose sanctions as they see fit depending on the behaviour, and age, of the pupil:

-- In the first instance, the teacher will tell the pupil to stop the behaviour, explaining to the pupil why their behaviour is unacceptable. - If the pupil does not stop immediately, the teacher will give a second warning, advising that if they continue, they will remove the pupil from the classroom.
-The year group teaching assistant will be able to support in these incidences. - If the pupil continues the behaviour following the previous warning, the teacher will remove the child from the class and send to the year group leader or a member of senior leadership team and may issue another sanction.
+- In the first instance of serious disruptive behaviour, the teacher will tell the pupil to stop the behaviour, explaining to the pupil why their behaviour is unacceptable. - If the pupil does not stop immediately, the teacher will give a second warning, advising that if they continue, they will have time out either in the classroom or be removed from the classroom. - If the pupil continues the behaviour following the previous warning, the teacher will remove the child from the class and send to the year group leader or a member of senior leadership team and may issue another sanction.
 This will now be logged on using a 'behaviour incident reporting form.
-The deputy head will monitor the forms using the school's behaviour log fortnightly.
+The leadership team will monitor the forms using the school's behaviour log fortnightly.
 Any serious concerns (see appendix 6) will be raised on, 'My Concern' to raise awareness to the safeguarding team within school.
-An analysis of the behaviour log will be completed half termly and reported to the Governing Body. - Sanctions will be dependent on the seriousness of the misdemeanour.

-- If a pupil is sent to another classroom, misses playtime or receives another sanction, a member of staff will contact the pupil's parent/carer to advise them of this, and may invite them to discuss their child's behaviour. - If a pupil misbehaves on the playground, the same process will be followed and the pupil will be sent inside to spend the rest of their playtime/lunchtime indoors, after receiving a final warning. - Any pupils that are sent indoors will be supervised by an adult at all times.
+An analysis of the behaviour log will be completed half termly and reported to the Governing Body. - Sanctions will be dependent on the seriousness of the misdemeanour. - If a pupil is sent to another classroom, misses playtime or receives another sanction, a member of staff will contact the pupil's parent/carer to advise them of this, and may invite them to discuss their child's behaviour. - If a pupil misbehaves on the playground, the same process will be followed and the pupil will be sent inside to spend the rest of their playtime/lunchtime indoors, after receiving a final warning. - Any pupils that are sent indoors will be supervised by an adult at all times.

-At Moss Hall Juniors, we recognise that at primary level, pupils may not understand why their behaviour is inappropriate, and therefore, it may be unintentional.
-Their behaviour may be as a consequence of other needs and therefore, advice will be sought from the Inclusion Manager or Learning Mentor for additional support, including setting up a learning support plan.
+At Moss Hall, we recognise that at primary level, pupils may not understand why their behaviour is inappropriate, and therefore, it may be unintentional.
+Their behaviour may be as a consequence of other needs and therefore, advice will be sought from the Inclusion Manager/ SENCO or Learning Mentor for additional support, including setting up a learning support plan.